 Students may also be suspended or dismissed for (1) illegal or unethical professional conduct or (2) a pattern of unsafe or incompetent clinical practice.
 The publication, Guidelines on Academic Integrity, and the school's policies on academic integrity shall be the references for appropriate procedures for adjudication.
 See policy 283.

 Policies governing warning, probation, and dismissal are subject to change.
 The same system of warning and probation that exists for full-time students will be applicable to part-time students.

 A student may repeat a course only once if an unsatisfactory grade has been earned.
 Only the final grade earned is counted in computing the credits earned and the GPA.
 To register to repeat a course, the student must obtain permission on the appropriate form, which is available from the School of Nursing Student Affairs & Alumni Relations Office.
 Re-examination or extra work cannot be used as a basis for a change of grade.

 Students must register during the official registration period each term.
-Permission must be obtained from the Assistant Dean of Student Affairs & Alumni Relations or designate to register after the designated period, but the student will be charged a late registration fee.
+Permission must be obtained from the Associate Dean of Student Affairs & Alumni Relations or designate to register after the designated period, but the student will be charged a late registration fee.

 Students who need to add or drop courses can do so only during the designated add/drop period according to the University's academic calendar, usually through the first two weeks of the term.
 Students must consult their advisor in the School of Nursing and complete the appropriate form.

 To earn an advanced nursing degree the student must demonstrate satisfactory academic achievement in required course work prescribed by the curriculum with an overall academic achievement of a minimum GPA of 3.00.

 Statute of Limitations